rh-mobb/documentation/content/docs/rosa/aws-load-balancer-operator/_index.md

 1. Install Red Hat AWS Load Balancer Controller

-   > Note: If you get the error `error: unable to recognize "STDIN": no matches for kind "AWSLoadBalancerController" in version "networking.olm.openshift.io/v1alpha1"` wait a minute and try again, it just means the Operator hasn't completed installing yet.
+   > Note: If you get an error here wait a minute and try again, it likely means the Operator hasn't completed installing yet.

    ```bash
    cat << EOF | oc apply -f -